 - detail exactly what, in the broadcast, concerned you;

-In order for your complaint to be accepted and considered, it must include the above details and must refer to a programme, advertisement or other form of commercial communication already broadcast on our service.
-To assist complainants you can download a ‘Complaint Form’ below.
+In order for your complaint to be accepted and considered, it must include the above details and must refer to a programme, advertisement or another form of commercial communication already broadcast on our service.

 If, by reason of disability or other good reason, you are unable to submit the complaint in writing, please contact us and we will assist you to do so.

-We will not accept complaints which we deem to be of a frivolous or vexatious nature.
+We will not accept complaints that we deem to be of a frivolous or vexatious nature.

 3. How soon should I make my complaint after the broadcast?